camel-tooling/camel-debug-adapter/README.md

 - Specific client provided:
   - on [Eclipse Desktop](https://github.com/camel-tooling/camel-dap-client-eclipse), install from [this update site](https://camel-tooling.github.io/camel-dap-client-eclipse/)
   - on [VS Code](https://github.com/camel-tooling/camel-dap-client-vscode), snapshot binary available [here](https://download.jboss.org/jbosstools/vscode/snapshots/vscode-debug-adapter-apache-camel/)
+- Update values of:
-- Update value of common variables which are grouped in `Debugger` scope
+  - Common variables which are grouped in `Debugger` scope
+  - Message body

 ## How to use it